 Risk factors for suicide include mental disorders (such as depression, personality disorders, substance abuse, schizophrenia) as well as physical illnesses, e.g. individuals with chronic pain or terminal diagnoses.
 Furthermore, WHO has found that six out of the 20 countries with the highest suicide rates are in Europe.

 It is likely that someone who is thinking about suicide will usually give signs to those around them that they are troubled.
 This can be shown through:

 Remember Allah is Most-Forgiving and it has been mentioned in the Qur’an that,

 Say: “O ‘Ibadi (My slaves) who have transgressed against themselves (by committing evil deeds and sins)!
 Despair not of the Mercy of Allah, verily Allah forgives all sins.
 Truly, He is Oft-Forgiving, Most Merciful.”

-He is Al-Ghafoor (forgives and covers sins regardless of how large the sins are) and Al-Ghaffar (the One who continues to forgive regardless of how many times you sin).
-The root of Al-Ghafoor and Al-Ghaffar, is the verb ghaffara (غفر) which does not mean ‘to forgive’; rather, it means to shield, protect and cover, like a helmet, which in Arabic, is called a “mighfaar”.
-So call upon Him, don’t despair of His Mercy or Forgiveness whilst suffering and make duaa for those who committed the act or with suicidal tendencies and attempts.
+He is Al-Ghafoor (the One who forgives and covers sins regardless of how large the sins are) and Al-Ghaffar (the One who continues to forgive regardless of how many times you sin).
+The root of Al-Ghafoor and Al-Ghaffar is the verb ghaffara (غفر) which does not mean “to forgive”; rather, it means to shield, protect and cover, like a helmet, which in Arabic is called a “mighfaar”.
+So call upon Him, don’t despair of His Mercy or Forgiveness whilst suffering, and make du’a for those who committed the act or with suicidal tendencies and attempts.

 For those of you feeling suicidal, remember this gem, and remember that we are here for you.